-Analyzing the monthly profiles of each location, however, it is clear that there are differences between the regions.
-Four regions were identified with different monthly profiles, shown on the map in Figure 9.
+However, when analyzing the monthly profiles of each location, it is clear that there are differences between the regions.
+Four regions were identified with different monthly profiles, shown on the map in Figure 12-12.

-Figure 9 - Breakdown by clusters of points simulated for solar photovoltaic
+Figure 12 - Breakdown by clusters of points simulated for solar photovoltaic

-Figure 10 exemplifies the monthly profiles for each region, taking a representative location for each of them.
+Figure 13 exemplifies the monthly profiles for each region, taking a representative location for each of them.
 It should be noted that source seasonal variations are relatively small for all places, being a little larger for the west of São Paulo.
 Furthermore, the differences between each region, although they exist, are not very significant, and depending on the study, this breakdown is not considered.

-Figure 10 - Example of monthly profile by region
+Figure 13 - Example of monthly profile by region